 - You may have more fears (that are based in reality!)

-But there’s one more challenge that might be the most difficult one of all …
+But there’s one more insidious challenge that might keep you from starting a business in midlife …

 The REAL challenge to online business builders in midlife

 I believe that the biggest midlife challenge is the difficult choice we must make between all the possible business ideas we could develop.

 We’ve achieved mastery in a lot of things, so there’s lots we could do.